ekarlsn/imgsort/README.md

 - [ ] Save settings persistently
 - [ ] Config for thumbnails, size, above/below/side, amount
 - [ ] Config for shortcuts
+- [ ] More thumbnail views
-- [ ] Thumbnails adjust to screen size
+- [ ] Second window with other view, for dual screen
 - [ ] Don't create log file by default
 - [ ] Less yank after moving images
 - [ ] Failure handling when images can't be moved